You may find your tortoise moving back and forth in its tank.

 Mating Frustration

-Tortoises are more likely to pace around their enclosure just before or during the mating season.
+Tortoises are likelier to pace around their enclosure just before or during the mating season.
 According to Behavioral Ecology, tortoises pace to impress and attract mates in the wild.

 For pet tortoises, pacing is used for expending pent-up energy and frustration that would otherwise be used for mating.
 If your tortoise doesn’t stop walking back and forth, it may be sexually frustrated.